Skip to content

 After filing a complaint, you may decide not to pursue the matter.

-You can withdraw a complaint by writing to the Special Constables Unit.
+You can withdraw a complaint by writing to the Special Constable Unit.

-Despite your withdrawal, the Chief may decide to continue investigating the complaint if it is deemed the allegations merit investigation.
+Despite your withdrawal, the Chief Special Constable may decide to continue investigating the complaint if it is deemed the allegations merit investigation.

 If a complaint is substantiated what will happen to the officer?